meeroslav/missing.manual/src/blog/duration-parser/index.md

 ---

-Understanding the structure of ISO 8601 standard allowed us to easily parse the segments and then construct the mapper that would map the segments into desired format.
-With minimal changes, t's easy to construct parser that would map duration into different output string or add localization and internationalization.
+Understanding the structure of the ISO 8601 standard allowed us to easily parse the segments and then construct the mapper that would map the segments into a desired format.
+With minimal changes, it's easy to construct a parser that would map duration into different output string or add localization and internationalization.